MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/account-scoped-queries.md

 ---
-title: Organization and project-scoped queries
+title: Project and organization or collection-scoped OData queries
 titleSuffix: Azure DevOps
-description: Learn how to query OData Analytics for an organization or at the project-level in Azure DevOps. ms.subservice: azure-devops-analytics ms.author: kaelli
+description: Learn how to query OData Analytics for a project or an organization or collection in Azure DevOps. ms.subservice: azure-devops-analytics ms.author: kaelli
 author: KathrynEE